Expectation Programming: Adapting Probabilistic Programming Systems to Estimate Expectations Efficiently

 \subsection{Program Transformations}

 We now consider how to generate the Turing programs corresponding to each of the TABI densities.
 Note that expectation programs in EPT are also valid Turing models, i.e., replacing \ept{@expectation} with \ept{@model} yields a valid Turing program.
-Such a program corresponds to the unnormalized density $\gamma_{2}(x) \!=\! \gamma(x)$ without requiring any transformation.
+Such a program corresponds to the unnormalized density $\gamma_{2}(x) \!=\! \gamma(x)$ without requiring any transformation of the source-code.

 To create a Turing program corresponding to $\gamma_{1}^{+}(x)$, we need to multiply the unnormalized density of the unaltered Turing program $\gamma(x)$ by $\max(f(x),0)$.
-This is achieved using Turing's aforementioned \ept{@addlogprob!} primitive, such that we can think of it as adding a new $\exp(\psi_{K+1})=\max(f(x_{1:n}),0)$ factor to the program density definition in~\eqref{eq:ppl_density}.
-Our transformations are pattern matching procedures that find all the \ept{return expr} statements in the function body and then a) create a new local variable \ept{tmp = expr} (where \ept{tmp} is a unique identifier generated using Julia's \ept{gensym()}), b) insert a statement \ept{@addlogprob!(log(max(tmp, 0)))} before the \ept{return}, and c) change the return statement itself to \ept{return tmp}.
+This is achieved using Turing's aforementioned \ept{@addlogprob!} primitive, such that we can think of it as adding a new factor $\max(f(x_{1:n}),0)$ to the program density definition in~\eqref{eq:ppl_density}.
+Our transformations are pattern matching procedures that find all the \ept{return expr} statements in the function body and then a) create a new local variable \ept{tmp = expr} (where \ept{tmp} is a unique identifier generated using \ept{gensym()}), b) insert a statement \ept{@addlogprob!(log(max(tmp, 0)))} before the \ept{return}, and c) change the return statement itself to \ept{return tmp}.
 A concrete example of the transformation is presented in Figure~\ref{lst:program_transformation}.
 The transformation for $\gamma_{1}^{-}(x)$ is analogous but inserts a statement \ept{@addlogprob!(log(-min(tmp, 0)))} instead.

 Users can define multiple expectations by specifying multiple return values, while each individual return value needs to almost surely be a numerical scalar.
 This ensures that each target expectation is well defined and individually identified.
 For each return expression, we apply our program transformation separately and derive a corresponding TABI estimator for each.
 For example, if we have \ept{return expr1, expr2, expr3}, the program transformation for $\{\gamma_1^+(x)\}_2$ would add the statement \ept{@addlogprob!(log(max(expr2, 0)))}.
-Appendix~\ref{apd:multiple_expectations} shows a full example of how to estimate multiple expectations with EPT.
+Appendix~\ref{apd:multiple_expectations} shows a full example of this.